Rüppell's fox: Behavior and ecology

 Rüppell's foxes are monogamous and either crepuscular or nocturnal.
 They usually spend the day resting in their underground dens, but in winter they are occasionally active during the day.
 In Tunisia's Jebil National Park, recent research has shown a prodominently nocturnal activity pattern with very rare crepuscular observations preceding sunrise.

 They use two different types of burrows, which are strictly separated: the breeding dens and the resting dens.
-Outside of the breeding season, these are small dens that can hold only one adult fox, and the fox changes dens frequently, on average about every 4.7 days.
+The resting dens (used outside of the breeding season) are small dens that can hold only one adult fox, and the fox changes dens frequently, on average about every 4.7 days.
 Breeding dens are larger, and occupied by a pair of adults and their kits.
 Such dens can sometimes have more than one entrance, although this is unusual.
 They make a series of short barks during mating and, at other times, can also produce hisses, trills, and sharp whistles.
 They have been reported to wag their tails, like domestic dogs.

 Rüppell's foxes occupy distinct territories, which they mark with urine, but not with dung as red foxes do.
 The territories of the members of a mated pair overlap almost completely, but are entirely separate from those of any neighboring pairs.
 These territories are maintained throughout the year, although the pair occupy separate dens outside of the mating season.
 The size of the territories varies with the local terrain, but has been reported as around 70 km2 in Oman, with those of males being larger, on average, than those of females.
 The foxes range widely during their nocturnal foraging, travelling over 9 km in a night.

 Its only natural predators are the steppe eagle and the eagle-owl.